 Single Page Websites Optimization Tips

-Now that you’re aware of the pros and cons of having a single page website, let’s look at a few ways you can optimize your single page site for increased search traffic.
+Now that you’re aware of the pros and cons of having a single page website, let’s look at a few ways you can optimize your one page website for increased search traffic.

 1. Be selective with your keywords

 Because of the lack of content depth on a one page website, you need to be selective with the keywords you choose.